q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 Currently, the scaling happens real fast.
 Tuning the values will make it smoother.

 ## Bonus Topic
-For the bonus topic, i am willing to make little easier vui.
+For the bonus topic, I am willing to make little easier vui.
 I want this system to be able to run with dual hand but only move/draw is usable by left hand.
-Doing this way, i can do other things like choose color from right hand and move/draw mode by left.
+Doing this way, I can do other things like choose color from right hand and move/draw mode by left.
 And the final code looks like below.
-Honestly, i can not even understand the codes below after a day because it is so messy.
-I hope i can make it more factored.
+Honestly, I can not even understand the codes below after a day because it is so messy.
+I hope I can make it more factored.